Icelandic hinterland

 Þórsmörk

-Thor’s wooded valley enclosed by glaciers and wild rivers – an iconic Highland destination and the southern starting point of both the Laugavegur and Fimmvörðuháls treks.
+Thor’s wooded valley enclosed by glaciers and wild rivers — an iconic location in the Icelandic highlands and the southern starting point of both the Laugavegur and Fimmvörðuháls treks.

 Rauðibotn